arror403/leetcode_archive/README.md

 Export using [LeetCode Export](https://github.com/NeverMendel/leetcode-export)

-*The problem number shown here isn't the same as on leetcode, it might had changed to a differfnt format.*
+*The problem number shown here isn't the same as on leetcode, it might changed to a differfnt format.*

 ## Submissions